quentintaranpino/nostrcheck-server/readme.md

 ### media [GET] (ID)
-Allows to get the status of files
+Allows to get the status and information about a file

 http://nostrcheck.me/api/v1/media